 Hockliffe is a parish at the foot of the Chilterns, long and narrow in South West Bedfordshire.
+We are one of 79 town and parish councils that are under the control of Central Bedfordshire Council.

 The village, which is situated in the south-west of the parish, straggles on either side of Watling Street for more than a mile.
 The church of St Nicholas stands north of the village, about a quarter of a mile to the west of the main road.
 North of the church is the entrance to Hockliffe Grange, an old house much modernised, beautifully situated on rising ground in a park of 40 acres.